PLC Network to Smartphone HMI SCADA Cloud

 - SCADA applications basics using OPC Alarms and Events

 SQL (Structured Query Language) is a programming language used to manage data in a relational database on a server.
 Get data from a PLC into a SQL database may require even more advanced SQL training.
-A way to get process values from the production in to your spreadsheet, ERP system or other PC software Intranet.
+A way to get process values from the production into your spreadsheet, ERP system or other PC software Intranet.
 (Also a way to expand your PLC memory and be a historian.)
-A more common approach when the device is a PLC is to use MS Visual Basics programming language or macros, OLE with MS Access or MS Excel, Excel OPC client, etc. You always need vendor specific solutions like with Rockwell it would be RSLinx OPC Server, and have vendor specific complicities, like it has to be Professional edition or better of RSLinx.
+A more common approach when the device is a PLC is to use MS Visual Basics programming language or macros, OLE with MS Access or MS Excel, Excel OPC client, etc. You always need vendor-specific solutions like with Rockwell it would be RSLinx OPC Server, and have vendor-specific complicities, like it has to be Professional edition or better of RSLinx.
 Data is written and queried to/from the SQL database server via Ethernet.

-Best practices must be applied to the entire software development lifecycle, user interfaces, networking and datbases.
+Best practices must be applied to the entire software development lifecycle, user interfaces, networking and databases.
 92% of all security vulnerabilities are now considered application vulnerabilities and not network vulnerabilities (according to NIS).
 The common SQL injection security vulnerability must be completely understood and accounted for.
 The SQL attack where a SQL command is submitted and executed by a web application, exposing the back-end database.

 - PLC only industrial network protocol - virtually none

 - PLC/PAC internal Ethernet network - low risk

 - PLC/PAC external private Ethernet network - medium risk